-Berlin’s Salvador Dalí Museum is a permanent exhibition at Berlin’s Potsdamer Platz with more than 450 original artworks by Spanish artist Salvador Dalí.
-The museum offers “insight into Dalí’s virtuosity and mastership of almost all art techniques”.
+Berlin’s Salvador Dalí Museum is a permanent exhibition at Potsdamer Platz.
+With over 450 original artworks by Spanish artist Salvador Dalí, it provides insight into his “virtuosity and mastership of almost all art techniques”.

 I had no idea what a diverse artist Dalí was.
-The amazing exhibits include his original lithographs, illustrations, photography, sculpting, xylographs, drypoint etchings, mixed-media graphics, héliogravures, Olympic medals, jewelry, and even a short film.
-Videos placed throughout the museum illustrate techniques Dali used to create his work.
+The exhibits include illustrations, original lithographs, sculpting, photography, xylographs, drypoint etchings, mixed-media graphics, héliogravures, Olympic medals, jewelry, and even a short film.
+Videos placed throughout the museum illustrate techniques Dali used to create his versatile artworks.

-Although I’ve never been a Dalí fan, his Surrealistic paintings are fascinating, and this exhibit gave me new appreciation of his unique art and creativity.
-He’s considered a genius.
-In addition to his avant-garde paintings, Dalí created beautiful landscapes and portraiture.
-This is an impressive list of his works created between 1913 and 1983.
+Although I’m not a big Dalí fan, his Surrealistic paintings are fascinating, and this exhibit gave me new appreciation of his art and creativity.
+Dali is considered a genius.
+In addition to avant-garde paintings, Dalí also created landscapes and portraiture.
+This is a list of Dali’s works created between 1913 and 1983.

 “Surrealism is destructive, but it destroys only what it considers to be shackles limiting our vision.”
 Salvador Dali